0xfave/solana-txn-monitor-tool/idl-guesser/README.md

 ## Why Forked?

-This is a fork of SEC3's IDL Guesser integrated into our repository to:
+This is a fork of SEC3's IDL Guesser integrated into the repository to:
 - Ensure long-term availability (no dependency on external repos)
-- Maintain compatibility with our transaction monitoring tool
+- Maintain compatibility with the transaction monitoring tool
 - Allow custom modifications if needed
 - Provide a stable, tested version